 This could be based on simply “If you snooze you lose”.
 This is a strange statement for Human Resources, but there is so much written in contemporary literature that preaches that Human Resource is the final competitive edge for organisations; therefore those that have not introduced this practice are at a disadvantage.
 This paper could compare two organisations, for example one operating a best practice HR policy and the other with little or no HR policies.
 This would identify what added value there is in best practice Human Resources, and if this adds the same value to all organisations.
 The organisations for the study would need to be in similar markets and employ the same number of employees.

 Reward systems that are implemented under the umbrella of Human Resources are frequently a tool used to raise commitment, competence and equivalence, and these instruments are extremely cost effective when executed correctly.
 Today the individualism of contract gives employees more control on their reward.
 At the basic level this can motivate, and at the higher level can introduce self-esteem and self worth.
 Performance reward or incentive pay is a tool that can be used to set targets and then reward when theses targets are met.
 Performance management consists of a cycle, consisting of five parts (1) setting of performance objectives (2) measuring the outcomes (3) feedback of results (4) reward linked to the outcomes and (5) amendments to objectives and activities.
 There are many companies that use performance management strategies, and use them in different ways, giving you different topics to research and companies to compare and contrast.
-Some ideas are listed below.
+Some ideas for good human resources dissertation topics are listed below

 A topic area could be the subjectivity of the appraiser.
 Performance management is widely used to assess employees’ capabilities and to set targets for the next year.
 The main contentious issues with performance management are the appraisals; they are conducted with the subjectivity of the appraiser, who will often enter the appraisal interview with pre-conceived conclusions of both the appraisee and the interview.
 The gravity of this is immense as it forms the foundations of performance management.
 If they are not conducted fairly, there are no beneficial outcomes to either the appraisee or the organisation.

 A paper on the “Subjectivity of the Appraiser” could be based on the theory from psychology and management practice, and reviews methods and techniques to reduce bias from the appraisal interview.
-If you are interested on basing your human resources management dissertation on appraisals, there are some suggested dissertation topics below.
+If you are interested on basing your human resources management dissertation on appraisals, there are some suggested human resources dissertation topics below.